My second baby has been sharing our bedroom for the last year. In fact we had his nursery in the master bedroom right from his first day home!

 This is the key!
 When you don’t have an entire room for a nursery, you need to organize the nursery with space saving nursery furniture.

 One item I think it super helpful is a crib that has an attached changing station with drawers like this one.
-You can also go the mini crib route (which is super trendy right now).

 Also, you don’t necessarily need a changing table if you don’t have room for one.